-One thing you must be made aware of and keep in mind is that battle sprites have color changes during battle.
+One thing you must keep in mind and be made aware of is battle sprites have color changes during battle.
 To be more specific, the outer line of characters glows from effects such as Haste, Protect, etc, and their skin tone changes due to Poison, Zombie, etc. These change the colors of the specified number on the palette:

-#1 is used for the outline of magical effects around the character, and #2 and #3 are used for skin color changes like Poison, Zombie, etc. Please note that if you use the skin color for clothing or draw black outlines around your eyes, this will make them change color with the above.
+#1 is what's used for the outline of magical effects around the character, and #2 and #3 are what's used for skin color changes like Poison, Zombie, etc. Please note if you use the skin color for clothing or draw black outlines around your eyes, this will make them change color with the above.
 Personally, I don't think it's super noticeable, so please don't worry too much.